-Installing Port Interface Cards (PICs) (models with PIC bay)
+Installing Port Interface Cards (PICs)

 Port Interface Cards (PICs) provide you with a cost effective and flexible way to add new or additional network interfaces to your router.
 If you add or change PICs, you can upgrade network interface capability without having to replace the router.